Combination of cat and grep Commands to Filter Output

 Resolution

-From the log we can get the format information of the output that is displayed, and now we create a command which combined "cat: to browse the file" "grep: to filter what you want to display"
+From the log, we can get the format information of the output that is displayed, and now we create a command which combines "cat: to browse the file" and "grep: to filter what you want to display"

 Command